 Is this the definition of matrix multiplication you expected?
 Perhaps our previous operations for matrices caused you to think that we might multiply two matrices of the same size, entry-by-entry?
 Notice that our current definition uses matrices of different sizes (though the number of columns in the first must equal the number of rows in the second), and the result is of a third size.
-Notice too in the previous example that we cannot even consider the product BA, since the sizes of the two matrices in this order aren't right.
+Notice too in the previous example that we cannot even consider the product BA, since the sizes of the two

 But it gets weirder than that.
-Many of your old ideas about "multiplication" won't apply to matrix multiplication, but some still will.
-So make no assumptions, and don't do anything until you have a theorem that says you can.
+Many of your old ideas about "multiplication" will not apply to matrix multiplication, but some still will.
+So make no assumptions, and do not do anything until you have a theorem that says you can.
 Even if the sizes are right, matrix multiplication is not commutative - order matters.